Hometown: Ottawa, IL > Cooper City, FL

 What is your background?
 How did you get into personal training?

 I was admittedly a band nerd through grade school!
-I started lifting after I started playing the tuba and realized I’d have to get stronger to be able to handle it like the guys.
+I started lifting after I started auditioning for roles as a tuba player in drum corps and realized I’d have to get stronger to be able to handle it like my peers.

 When I moved to Austin I was fortunate to get a job as a physical therapy technician.
-Learning from some fantastic PTs made me realize how important the transition is between rehab and an active lifestyle.
+Learning from some fantastic PTs made me realize how huge the gap between discharge and physical fitness can be.
 I pursued certification in order to play a more direct role in getting people active and keeping them healthy.

 You also serve as the head of Human Resources for ASF.
 Tell us about what you do in this role:

-Our goal as a company is to be the best place to work as a personal trainer in Austin.
-My role is to help write policy and programs that support this goal.
-In the past couple of years I’ve also directed our hiring process, which has allowed us to expand both our offerings to our clients as well as to create new opportunities for education within the staff.
+Our goal on the leadership team is to create the best place to work as a career personal trainer in Austin.
+My role is to help write policy and develop programs that support us in reaching this goal.
+In recent years this has looked like directing our hiring process, expanding our onboarding program, developing our paid time off policy and integrating Krista’s vision for the future of the company.

 Tell us about your current fitness goals and training: